Pride and Pressure: Exploring Mental Health Among LGBTQ+ Elected Officials

 Thank you to the LGBTQ+ public servants who are fighting on behalf of the LGBTQ+ community every day.

-Key Findings: The Mental Health of LGBTQ+ Elected Officials
+The Mental Health of LGBTQ+ Elected Officials

 Factors Impacting Mental Health